Welcome to tips and pointers for a daily step by step skin care routine for oily skin that is easy to follow.

-A toner usually includes small amounts of alcohol or salicylic acid as this helps reduce the oiliness on the skin leaving your face shine free.
+A toner usually includes small amounts of alcohol or salicylic acid as this helps reduce the oiliness leaving your face shine free.

-By removing the excess oil left after cleansing or exfoliating it is the final cleanse to reach deep into the pores removing any debris left.
+Using a toner is the final cleanse before moisturizing.
+Toning the skin removes the excess oil left after cleansing or exfoliating and reaches deep into the pores removing any debris that may be left behind.

-This process prevents all those blackheads and other pimples from forming around dirt follicles left behind.
+This process prevents all those blackheads and other pimples from forming around dirt follicles.

 Even though you may have oily skin, using a moisturizer is important.

-All skin types need to be hydrated, including acne-prone skin.
+All skin types need to be hydrated, including those that are acne-prone.
 You naturally produce oils in order to keep the skin hydrated and supple, by using a moisturizer to suit your skin type, you can achieve this without the greasiness that sebum creates.

-By not moisturizing your skin will produce more sebum to compensate for its removal during cleansing and exfoliating.
+By not moisturizing you will produce more sebum to compensate for its removal during cleansing and exfoliating.
 You don’t want this to happen.

 You want to keep your skin supple and adequately moisturized at all times.